-In my previous post about the U.S. trademark registration process, I mentioned that a potential obstacle to registration can be the trademark office action.
+Office actions are a potential obstacle to the successful registration of your trademark.
 After filing a trademark application, you might receive a trademark office action from the examining attorney assigned to your application.
 These can raise a number of issues, which can range from trivial to nearly impossible to overcome.
-But no matter what issues or questions the examining attorney has with your application, you must file a response.
-And your response needs to be filed within six months.
-This post will look at some of the issues that might come up in the trademark office action, and show you where the response can be filed.
+But no matter what issues the examining attorney may have with your application, you must file a response or your application will go abandoned.
+That response generally must to be filed within three months of the date you received the office action.

 If your trademark office action response successfully addresses all the issues, your trademark application will be approved for publication.
 If not, the examining attorney will issue a final office action.
 Your first option at this point would be to file an appeal.
 That would go to the Trademark Trial and Appeal Board.
-You can also file what is called a Request for Reconsideration.
+You may also want to file a Request for Reconsideration.